-The semi-automatic equipment for MIG welding is composed of welding power supply, welding wire supply device, welding torch and liquefied gas cylinder.
+The semi-automatic equipment for Metal Inert Gas (MIG) welding consists of a welding power supply, a welding wire supply device, a welding torch, and a liquefied gas cylinder.

-As MIG welding is mostly used for aluminum welding, the wire supply device is added with a design that can stably supply soft aluminum wire (4-axis mode).
+Since MIG welding is mostly used for aluminum welding, the welding wire supply device is equipped with a design that can stably supply soft aluminum wire (in 4-axis mode).

 - A. Liquefied gas cylinder